exponea/exponea-android-sdk/Documentation/FETCH.md

 Exponea.fetchCustomerAttributes(
         customerAttributes = attributes,
         onSuccess = {
-			// On success, the SDK will return a list of a CustomerAttributeModel object.
+			// SDK will return a list of a CustomerAttributeModel object.
         },
         onFailure = {
-			// On failuire, SDK will return a String with the error.
+			// SDK will return a FetchError object.
         }
 )
 ```